 Hawaiian manages two lounges at Honolu International Airport.
-The Plumeria Lounge, located on the airport’s 3rd floor, is Hawaiian’s most upscale lounge and only accessible to passengers flying Business Class to one of Hawaiian’s international destinations, although a pass is also available for purchase for $40 at time of check in, subject to seat availability.
-Passengers flying domestic First Class have access to Hawaiian’s other lounge – the Premier Club – which is located near gate 56 in Honolulu’s Interisland Terminal (which is inconvenient when you depart from the overseas terminal since you always have to pass an agricultural inspection checkpoint between both terminals).
+The Plumeria Lounge, located on the airport’s 3rd floor, is Hawaiian’s most upscale lounge and only accessible to passengers flying Business Class to one of Hawaiian’s international destinations, although a pass is also available for purchase for $40 USD at time of check in, subject to seat availability.
+Passengers flying domestic First Class have access to Hawaiian’s other lounge – the Premier Club – which is located near gate 56 in Honolulu’s Interisland Terminal (this is inconvenient when you depart from the overseas terminal since you have to pass an agricultural inspection checkpoint between both terminals).
 The Premier Club is a glorified name for what is basically a uninviting albeit contemporary decorated room, without windows and with several seating areas.
-The main reasons to visit the lounge are the free WiFi and the complimentary beverage at the small buffet station, which offers soft drinks, coffee and tea (but no alcohol or spirits).
-When you’re not in need of the internet or drinks, you are better off spending your time outside the lounge, and enjoy the views of the appron and runways from the airport’s open-air walkways.
+The main reasons to visit the lounge are the free WiFi and the complimentary beverage at the small buffet station (e.g. soft drinks, coffee and tea but no alcohol or spirits).
+When you’re not in need of the internet or drinks, you are better off spending your time outside the lounge, where you can enjoy the views of the apron and runways from the airport’s open-air walkways.

 2. FACTS & FIGURES ABOUT HAWAIIAN AIRLINES LONGHAUL FLEET